learningequality/studio/docs/host_services_setup.md

 ### Windows

-Windows is no longer supported due to incompatibilities with some required packages.
+**Note:** Windows is no longer supported due to incompatibilities with some required packages.If you are developing on Windows, it is recommended to use WSL (Windows Subsystem for Linux).
+Please follow the [WSL setup guide](./local_dev_wsl.md) for detailed instructions.

 ## Set up the database